Chart Color Schemes

 Holloways Beach displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Holloways Beach, as per the latest Census evaluation, 63.0% of dwellings were houses, with the remaining 37.1% comprising semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro Queensland's figures, which showed 76.4% houses and 23.6% other dwellings.
-Home ownership in Holloways Beach stood at 28.6%, with mortgaged properties at 34.4% and rented ones at 36.9%.
-The median monthly mortgage repayment was $1,400, lower than Non-Metro Queensland's average of $1,655.
-The median weekly rent in Holloways Beach was $305, compared to Non-Metro Queensland's $345.
-Nationally, Holloways Beach's mortgage repayments were significantly lower at $1,400 versus the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Holloways Beach, as per the latest Census, consisted of 63.0% houses and 37.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Holloways Beach was at 28.6%, with the rest either mortgaged (34.4%) or rented (36.9%).
+The median monthly mortgage repayment was $1,400, below Regional Qld's average of $1,655.
+The median weekly rent was $305, compared to Regional Qld's $345.
+Nationally, Holloways Beach's mortgage repayments were lower at $1,400 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing